jtschwar/tomo_TV/README.md

 Instructructions for building can be found in [BUILDING.MD](BUILDING.md).

 ## Multi-GPU Capabilities
 tomo_TV can be used by running in parallel across multiple GPU devices on a personal computer or compute nodes in a high-performance computing cluster.
-In order to initiate a parallel run on multiple GPUs, see this demo.
+In order to initiate a parallel run on multiple GPUs, MPI needs to be available.

 ## References
 If you use tomo_TV for your research, we would appreciate it if you refer to the following papers: